eu-federation-gateway-service/efgs-federation-gateway/docs/deployment-guide-federation-gateway-service.md

 - EFGS Software artefact, aka "WAR File"
 - Tomcat 9 installed
 - Java 11 installed
-- (if desired) mySQL DB server with a admin user
+- (if desired) mySQL DB server with
-- - privilidges needed:
+  - a admin user, privilidges needed:
+    - tbd.
+  - an empty schema created
+  - a JDBC connection string for the schema

 - (if needed) proxy for outward communication
 - certificates for TLS